hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 - **Format**: `TestMode:JsonData`
 - **Structure**: `TestModeName + ":" + JSON serialized TestAdaptorContainer`
 - **TestModeName**: "EditMode" or "PlayMode"
-- **JsonData**: Uses the same TestAdaptorContainer structure as TestStarted
+- **JsonData**: JSON serialized TestAdaptorContainer with complete test hierarchy (unlike other test messages which only contain top level test adaptors)
+- **Important**: This is the only test message that contains the complete hierarchical structure with all tests and their relationships
-- **Description**: Response containing the hierarchical test structure as JSON for the requested test mode
+- **Description**: Response containing the complete hierarchical test structure as JSON for the requested test mode

 ## Protocol Flow